ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

  Compares all possible pairings between two regions from a given dictionary of regions and rectangles (rectangles contains freq info).
  Comparison returns six matrices with information: ssim, squared difference in frequency range, min freq, max freq, mean freq and duration.

 ---

-calc_dist_matrix(sim_mat1, sim_mat2, sim_mat3, sim_mat4, sim_mat5, sim_mat6, weight), return(dist_mat)

-Calculates a total distance based on the similarity measures calculated in 'calc_sim_matrix'.
-Requires a weighing of all measures.
-Weights are set in 'set_weights' (which is called automatically).

----